Databricks

 OptionBest ForWhat You'll Do

-Automatic Pull (Recommended)Ongoing use and continuous monitoringSet up a service principal with API token
+Automatic Pull (Recommended)Ongoing use and continuous monitoringSet up a service principal with an API token

 Manual ExportQuick proof of concept or one-time setupExport data using Python notebooks and upload